top of page

 Follow the on-screen instructions, and Coolify will be up and running in no time.

-Open Coolify in Your Browser:
+Open Coolify install in Your Browser:

 http://YOUR_SERVER_IP:8000